 Aug 319 min read

 Senior full stack developer and CTO at Ideamotive.

 On the other hand, we have React, a framework — just like Angular — created by a big online giant.
-In this case, Facebook.
-Initially, React was created with Facebook’s own projects in mind, including their most popular product, the social media platform.
+In this specific case, we are talking about Facebook.
+Initially, React was created with Facebook’s own projects in mind, including its most popular product, the social media platform.
 Finally, however, the people responsible for React web development at the company managed to share their invention with a global audience.

 What this Vue vs React difference could mean to you?
 Although both projects are now open-source (anyone can use them completely free of charge), the fact that Facebook is behind React, makes many trust the project more.
 As the company needs the framework for their own purposes, we can stay assured that its developers will keep it running and enhancing.